jeremyckahn/farmhand-shuffle/src/lib/README.md

 # lib

+TODO: Merge this into services

-This directory contains code that is needed by Farmhand Shuffle, but is not specific to the project.
-This includes solutions for general needs such as DOM manipulation or standard algorithms and data structures.
+This directory contains narrowly-scoped utility code that is needed by Farmhand Shuffle, but is not specific to the project.
+This includes solutions for general needs such as standard algorithms and data structures.